E. Mara Green

 Biography

-Green is a linguistic and sociocultural anthropologist interested in everyday interaction as a locus for both the reproduction and transformation of sociality and relationality.
-Fundamentally, her work asks what it means, and what it takes, to understand, and be understood by, others.
+Green is a linguistic and sociocultural anthropologist interested in everyday interaction as a locus for the reproduction and transformation of sociality and relationality.
+Her research has focused primarily on deaf people’s communicative and social practices, with more recent attention to queer and trans people’s language practices.
+Her courses span anthropological theory, South Asian anthropology, deaf and disability anthropology, and linguistic anthropology.

-This question has emerged through fieldwork both in international deaf spaces and, for more sustained periods of time, in Nepal.
-With regards to the former, she has argued that International Sign as a mode of signed communication is characterized as much by the affordances of the signed modality as by participants’ moral orientation toward linguistic commensuration across difference.
-In Nepal, she works in urban and rural spaces with deaf people who use Nepali Sign Language - NSL, a young, conventional language - as well as with deaf and hearing people who use natural sign, which she analyzes as emergent signed communicative practices that draw on a small repertoire of conventional forms and strategies and on the immanence of signs in the convergence of bodies and the socio-material world.
-In calling this phenomenon natural sign, a term translated from NSL, and in her writing more generally, Green seeks to acknowledge her indebtedness to deaf NSL signers’ own theories of language and sociality.
+In Nepal, she works with deaf people who use Nepali Sign Language - NSL, a young, conventional language - as well as with deaf and hearing people who use natural sign, which she analyzes as emergent language.
+Natural sign draws on a small repertoire of conventional forms and strategies and on the immanence of signs in the convergence of bodies and the socio-material world.
+In using the phrase natural sign (a term translated from NSL) and in her writing more generally, Green seeks to acknowledge her indebtedness to deaf NSL signers’ theories of language and sociality.

 Education